maths/moodle-qtype_stack/doc/en/CAS/Plots.md

     p:sin(x);
     plot(p,[x,-2,2],[alt,concat("Here is ",string(p))]);

 (Note, previous versions of STACK had the alt-text as an equation.
-This has been refactored as a list, in line with other `plot2d` options.)
+This has been refractored as a list, in line with other `plot2d` options.)

 ## A catalogue of plots

-The following castext gives representaitve examples of the plot2d features supported by STACK's plot command.
+The following castext gives representative examples of the plot2d features supported by STACK's plot command.
 Cut and paste it into the caschat script.

     <h3>Basic plot</h3>
     @plot(x^2,[x,-2,2])@